Image Files for booting you Macintosh

 These image files contain the minimal system files required to boot, once you’ve downloaded one of my images, you can upgrade to the full version of the system files by downloading what you need from the internet archive.

-- The System 6.0.8 images are for older 68k systems that may only have 1MB of memory installed.
-The SE/30, Classic, Classic II, Portable, II, IIx, IIcx, IIci, IIsi, LC typically shipped with only 1 MB of memory.
-I’ve managed to track down a scan of the Apple Memory Guide from November 2000 (pdf) that shows how to upgrade the memory for these and other 68k systems.
+- The System 6.0.8 images are for older 68k systems that may only have 1MB of memory installed, but some can be upgraded, I’ve managed to track down a scan of the Apple Memory Guide from November 2000 (pdf) that shows how to upgrade the memory for these and other 68k systems.

 - The System 7.5.0/OS 7.5.5 images are for the remaining 68k systems that have 2MB or more memory installed.

-Additionally all images files, except the floppy files, contain numerous utilities to help you get started (see included files below).
+Additionally all images files, except the floppy files, contain numerous utilities to help you get started.
+A list of the included files follows the table below.

 - Size: Because manufacturing issues, the number of MB/GB your device says it can hold might not be the actual amount.
 It could be a bit more, or a bit less.
 I have two SD 4GB cards, one that has a capacity of 4,024,434,688 bytes, and another that has a capacity of 3,965,186,048 bytes.
 These images were purposely created to be smaller than the maximum stated capacity of the storage media to compensate for bad sectors and variations in storage capacity.